 Directors are expected to set aside adequate time for their oversight of matters relating to the Company.
-The Directors provide declarations of changes in their other appointments which are disseminated to all Board members.
+The Directors provide declaration of changes in their other appointments which are disseminated to all Board members.
 The Company has established guidelines on meeting attendance and the extent of other appointments outside the Company that a Director may assume.
 Generally, a Director who has full-time employment in any organisation shall have appointments in no more than three other listed companies, while a Director who does not have any full-time employment shall have appointments in no more than six other listed companies.
-The Board annually assesses each Director's attendance record and degree of participation at meetings.
+The Board annually assesses each Director's attendance record and degree of participation at meetings to determine if a Director is able to and has been diligently discharging his/her duties as a Director of the Company.